manipulation 1945-2023 Part

 People safely absorb small levels of radiation every day.
 Plants, rocks and even human bodies give off radiation.
 But how much radiation is normal?

-In an attempt to confuse us, the scientific community insists on using different measurement units.
-You will find this ruse in many areas of science.
+In an attempt to confuse us as outlined above, the scientific community also insists on using different measurement units.
+You will find this ruse in many areas of pseudoscience.

 One of the most common units to measure the amount of radiation absorbed by an object is a gray.
 One gray represents the amount of radiation present when one Joule of energy is absorbed by one kilogram of material.
 A gray represents a large amount of radiation, much greater than a person would typically absorb.
 For example, 10 to 20 gray is usually lethal for humans.
 Therefore fractions of gray, such as centigray (0.01 gray), milligray (0.001 gray) and so forth are used.
 Rad is an obsolete unit proportional to gray.
 One gray is 100 rad, which makes one rad equal to one centigray.